wujingda/Prioritized-Human-in-the-loop-End-to-end-Autonomous-Driving/README.md

-# Prioritized Human-In-the-Loop (PHIL) RL for End-to-end Autonomous Driving
+# Prioritized Human-In-the-Loop (PHIL) Reinforcement Learning for Behavior Planning of Autonomous Vehicles in CARLA

 This repo is the implementation of the following paper: